 My relationship with the landscape perhaps stems from growing up in Cheshire, family walks were a common occurrence.
 As a young art student I would retrace some of my favourite walks on my own, observing and trying to discover what interested me and how to portray it.
 I did my degree at Cheltenham and Gloucester College of Art, much of the work I developed was from a huge number of drawings I made whilst walking the Sandstone Trail.
-My final show was a series of big 5ft square abstract paintings (oil on canvas).

 Following my degree I became a secondary school Art teacher.

+Photography also allows me to record all year round the seasonal changes and work within my time constraints of teaching.
 It has always been an important part of the process of developing my ideas to work with a variety of media and techniques, such as printmaking, collage watercolour, inks. for me this time spent investigating is vital for creating successful paintings.

 You can follow the journey of my developing work on my facebook page

 1989 - Art Foundation at West Cheshire College of Art & Design.
 Distinction

 1989 - 1992 - BA (Hons) Fine Art - Cheltenham & and Gloucester College of Art - 2:1

 1992 -1993 - PGCE in Art @ Liverpool John Moores University

 1993 - present day - Teacher of Art and Photography (Secondary)